dentaku65/pelisalacartait/README.md

 **Guardaserie (X)**:
 new site coded, credits: Robalo, zanzibar1982

-all site marked with (*) must have channelselector.py available here in order to select them in pelisalacarta; for (X) Guardaserie see README.x.md
+all site marked with (*) must have channelselector.py available here in order to select them in pelisalacarta; for marked (X) see README.x.md

 Forum: http://www.mimediacenter.info/foro/viewtopic.php?f=22&t=6821